 For many people, searching for a job means strictly considering full-time, permanent positions.

-They assume that temporary work is only answering phones and taking messages or doing some other veryboring task
+Perhaps they assume that temp work is only answering phones and taking messages or doing some other very boring task

 The Advantages of Temporary Work

 Temporary roles actually have a lot more to offer, and you might discover that they have lower competition.
 Making them a worthy consideratio for your next career stage.